 The benefit of the Contract design is its flexibility and simplicity.
 Conceptually Contracts provide an elegant model for solving many different problems with one abstraction.
 One can define new abstractions using the OBIX syntax itself.
 Contracts also give us a machine readable format that Clients already know how to retrieve and parse –the exact same syntax is used to represent both a class and an instance.

 Contract Terminology

 Common terms that are useful for discussing Contracts are defined in the following Table.
+Contracts are the templates or prototypes used as the foundation of the OBIX type system.
+They may contain both syntactical and semantic behaviors.